-Lauren Winslow Kearns is a tenured Associate Professor of Dance, the Coordinator of the BFA Dance Performance and Choreography and the BS Dance Science Programs, the architect of the BFA degree in Dance Performance and Choreography, and the co-designer of the BS Dance Science degree at Elon.
-She is a collaborative artist and scholar, specializing in choreography, performance and innovative pedagogical strategies.
+Lauren Winslow Kearns is a tenured Professor of Dance, the Associate Chair of the Department of Performing Arts, the Coordinator of the B.F.A.
+Dance Performance and Choreography and the B.S.
+Dance Science Programs, the architect of the B.F.A. degree in Dance Performance and Choreography, and the co-designer of the B.S.
+Dance Science degree at Elon.
+She is a collaborative artist and scholar, specializing in choreography, performance, somatic theories and applications, and innovative pedagogical strategies.
 Her research interests include the application of somatic theories to dance training and performance, the creative and aesthetic implications of somatic practices, and the utilization of autobiography and multimedia in contemporary dance.
-Her creative research focuses on choreographing dynamic and athletic concert dance, screendance, and multimedia theatrical events.
-She is a published scholar - please click here to view her Google Scholar Profile.
-Kearns worked with Emmy Nominated Director Douglas Rosenberg in selecting the 2011 American Dance Festival's 16th Annual International Screendance Festival.
-She taught a mini-residency at La Manufacture Dance Centre in Aurillac, France and premiered her original dance piece "End Game" at the La Semaine de la Danse Festival in Aurillac, France March 2012.
-She recently completed a guest artist residency at the Penn-Griffin School for the Arts in High Point, N.C., collaborated on a dance film with the Bel Canto Opera Company, and co-produced the First Annual NC Triad Choreography Showcase.
-She will be spending the summer of 2014 working on her somatic research, presenting at the 29th Annual Body Mind Centering Conference and creating new dance pieces on The Kearns Dance Project, her professional dance company.
-Kearns will be on sabbatical during the fall 2014 semester, during which she will be creating a full-length dance-theatre piece and producing her company’s season premiere.
+Her creative research focuses on choreographing dynamic and athletic concert dance and multimedia theatrical events.
+She is a published scholar and is currently writing a book entitled "Somatics in Action: A Mindful and Physical Conditioning Tool for Movers" that will be published by Handspring Publishing in 2017.
+Please click here to view her Google Scholar Profile.
+Kearns has presented her Somatic research at national and international conferences and has also taught master classes, workshops, and mini-residencies throughout the U.S., Europe, and Asia.

-Kearns holds an M.F.A. in Choreography and Performance and an M.A. in Dance Education and Theory from the University of California at Los Angeles, and a B.A. in Theatre Arts with a specialization in Dance from Long Island University.
-She holds certifications in Vinyasa Flow Yoga, Alignment Based Hatha Yoga, and Classical Pilates.
-Kearns is a registered teacher with the Yoga Alliance at the 500-hour level and is a member of the Pilates Method Alliance.
+Kearns holds an M.F.A. in Choreography and Performance and an M.A. in Dance Education and Theory from the University of California at Los Angeles, and a B.A. in Theatre Arts (honors) with a specialization in Dance from Long Island University.
+She holds certifications in Vinyasa Flow Yoga, Alignment Based Hatha Yoga, and Classical Pilates (mat through equipment).
+Kearns is a registered teacher with the Yoga Alliance at the E-RYT 500-hour level and is a member of the Pilates Method Alliance.